Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 But that is an example of the kind of agency that need not actually exist for our future republic to thrive.

-I think if you take an incremental approach, that's going to be set up for failure.
+I think if you take an incremental approach, there's going to be set up for failure.

 That's been tried before.